 I understand that as Christians we will feel convicted by the Holy Spirit when we are living a lifestyle of sin that has gone unconfessed before the throne.
 But what about those outside of Christianity?
 What about those who identify as atheists?
 What about those who identify with a spirituality outside of Christian theology or practice?

 If it’s unconfessed sin then why is it that many outside of Christianity don’t have depression?
-They don’t confess sin- they don’t even believe in it!
+They have unconfessed sin, why aren’t they depressed?
 Now, some may argue that they don’t have the Holy Spirit to convict them thus the “depression” won’t set in.
 Very well, then what about the non-believers who do suffer from depression?

-The point is, we cannot scientifically, rationally or morally identify depression merely as unconfessed sin.
+The point is, we cannot scientifically or rationally identify depression merely as unconfessed sin.

 Also, what about the Christian who has been intentional about confessing every sin to the greatest of transparency…but still suffers from depression?